Should I see a melanoma specialist?

 You can view and print the quick guides for all the pages in the About melanoma section

 Abnormal looking moles are quite common but melanoma is quite rare.
 So it can be very difficult for GPs to decide who may have a melanoma and who may have a non cancerous change in a mole or area of skin.
-The National Institute for Health and Clinical Excellence (NICE) has produced guidelines for GPs in the UK to help them decide which patients need to be seen urgently by a specialist.
+The National Institute for Health and Care Excellence (NICE) has produced guidelines for GPs in the UK to help them decide which patients need to be seen urgently by a specialist.
 There are particular symptoms that mean your GP should refer you to a specialist straight away.

 While reading these guidelines, it is important to remember that